-- Undergrads need extra training on the use of equipment and resources
+- Undergraduates usually need extra training on the use of equipment and resources.

-- Undergrads are easily discouraged by disappointing results
+- Undergraduates can be easily discouraged by disappointing results.

-- They often also lack awareness of research “culture” and social interactions in research groups
+- Undergraduates often lack keen awareness of research “culture” and social interactions in research groups.

-- Keep communications open and regular—lack of communication can lead to problems
+- Keep communications open and regular.
+Llack of communication can lead to problems.

 Useful Articles and Resources